Do you know how I like to spend a day at the office?

-Sipping on a cappuccino at my favorite coffee shop.
+Sipping on a cappuccino at a favorite coffee shop.
+Preferably, one that’s located sea-side with a view.

-Or perhaps, looking out over the ocean from a sea-side cafe.
-Maybe with my cats, wrapped up in blankets, and drinking ever more coffee.
+Or cuddling with my cats, wrapped in blankets, being productive and cozy, while drinking ever more coffee.

 What is a virtual office?